-Boats 26 feet and over must display a 5"x 8" oil waste "pollution" placard.
-DISCHARGE OF OIL PROHIBITED The Federal Water Pollution Control Act prohibits the discharge of oil or oily waste into or upon the navigable waters of the United States, or the waters of the contiguous zone, or which may affect natural resources belonging to, appertaining to, or under the exclusive management authority of the United States, if such discharge causes a film or discoloration of the surface of the water or causes a sludge or emulsion beneath the surface of the water.
+Boats 26 feet and over must

+DISCHARGE OF OIL PROHIBITED

+The Federal Water Pollution Control Act

+prohibits the discharge of oil or oily waste into or upon the navigable waters of the United States, or the waters of the contiguous zone, or which may affect natural resources belonging to, appertaining to, or under the exclusive management authority of the United States, if such discharge causes a film or discoloration of the surface of the water or causes a sludge or emulsion beneath the surface of the water.
 Violators are subject to substantial civil penalties and/or criminal sanctions, including fines and imprisionment.